 Christmas conjures up so many emotions, memories, and traditions.
 And at the heart of the rich festive food is the Christmas Cake.

-I love the opportunity of going full out to create a stunning, and often fun, centrepiece for the table.
+I love having the opportunity to go all out to create a stunning, and often fun, centerpiece for the table.

 So today I can’t wait to explore decorating ideas for Christmas cakes.